 The purpose of any marketing activity is to earn profits except for non-profit organizations.

 Marketing is an ongoing or dynamic process involving several interacting and interrelated activities.

 Every marketing firm redesigns its marketing mix, policies, and strategies, keeping in view the changed scenario, Therefore, Marketing is not static, it is a dynamic process.

 3. Universal in Nature

 Marketing is universal in nature.

 By and large, marketing operations are applicable to every organization whether it is a commercial, non-profits organization, political, social, cultural, or educational organization.

 4. Complete System

-Marketing environment in which firms operates may be further divided into two parts: External and Internal, are interrelated and interdependent in nature.
+The marketing environment in which firms operate may be further divided into two parts: External and Internal, which are interrelated and interdependent in nature.